perforce/p4prometheus/INSTALL.md

 ## Alerting rules

-This is an example, assuming simple email and local postfix or equivalent setup.
+This is an example, assuming simple email and local postfix or equivalent have been setup.

 ```yaml
 groups: